Microsoft Logo

 Microsoft Logo History

-Microsoft has several versions of the logos – about seven.
-Each of them is associated with certain transformations and reflects its evolution from a little-known firm to the digital industry’s world-famous giant.
+Microsoft has had several logo versions – about seven.
+Each is associated with certain transformations and reflects its evolution from an obscure firm to a globally renowned digital industry giant.

 What is Microsoft?